SchiefLab/Jade/README.md

 ## _antibody_
 A small collection of general antibody scripts and modules from PyIgClassify.  http://dunbrack2.fccc.edu/PyIgClassify/.
 The meat of PyIgClassify should be publically released soon.

-## _plotting_
-Collection of plotting classes and functions for matplotlib, seaborn

 ## _pymol_jade_
 Python PyMol modules and pymol scripts